 Arrange fish and vegetable on top of a piece of foil that is large enough to accommodate its packet content.
 Then place a second piece of foil over the fish and vegetables and tuck both bottom and top foil tightly on all sides.

 There are a few good reasons to cook fish in foil.
 The fish comes out very moist and flaky, almost steamed-like.
 This method also helps prevent from oil/ grease spills and the packets make for a fun individualized serving.
+And if you’re grilling the fish you know it can easily fall apart into the grill grates, this will keep the fish in one place neatly without wasting it.

-What to serve with fish and vegetables:
+What to serve with fish and vegetables

-Tortellini Pasta Salad or Tomato Basil Tortellini
+Try Tortellini Pasta Salad or Tomato Basil Tortellini are light flavor sides that will complement the fish.

 ⭐️⭐️⭐️⭐️⭐️ This Baked Fish in Foil is a simple yet stunning dish that lets fresh ingredients shine.
 With its flaky fish, juicy veggies, and bright citrusy finish, it’s the kind of meal that feels fancy without the fuss.
 Perfect for entertaining or healthy weeknight dinners!